malthaf9/kubernetes-setup-ansible/README.md

 Installing Kubernetes packages (kubeadm, kubelet, kubectl) Setting up necessary configurations
 Running kubeadm init to initialize the cluster

-🛠️ Prerequisites
+# 🛠️ Prerequisites
 Before running this role, ensure that you have:

 Ansible installed on your local machine.
 SSH access to your target server(s) configured.
 A properly set up inventory file with the target server(s).
 Ensure that the target server has sufficient system resources for Kubernetes installation.
-🏗️ Requirements
+# 🏗️ Requirements
 You must have the following tools and dependencies:

 Ansible >= 2.x
 A compatible OS (Ubuntu/Debian or CentOS/RHEL) on the target server(s).
-📂 Directory Structure
+In my case i use Ubuntu 📂 Directory Structure
 The repository has the following directory structure: